skyhookml/www.skyhookml.org/docs/tutorial_detector.md

 ![](/img/tutorials/quickstart_apply_detection.png)

-Configure the node with the same Width and Height used for training, and press Save.
+Configure the node with the same resizing options used for training, and press Save.
 Now, select the node and press Run.

 The detection outputs can now be found in Datasets in the Apply My Model[detections] dataset.
 To visualize them, go to Pipeline, press Add Node, and add a new Render Images/Video node under Images and Video: